Fydell Edmund Garrett: Biography

-Obliged to leave South Africa, in an advanced stage of tuberculosis, just before the outbreak of the Second Boer War, he spent the next two or three years in sanatoria, first on the European continent and then in England, still hoping against hope that he might be able to return to an active political career.
+Obliged to leave South Africa, in an advanced stage of tuberculosis, just before the outbreak of the Second Boer War, he spent the next two or three years in sanatoria, first on the European continent and then in England.
 He had already in January 1900 resigned the editorship of the Cape Times, and in 1902 he also gave up his seat in the house of assembly.
-He still from time to time, when his health permitted the exertion, wrote short articles and poems of exceptional merit, which are of permanent value.
+He still wrote short articles and poems time to time.

 In March 1903 Garrett married Ellen Marriage; they had met as a fellow patients at the East Anglian Sanatorium in Wiston, Essex.
-Miss Marriage had fully recovered from her neurasthenia, and it was thanks to her care and devotion that Garrett's life was prolonged for another four years — years of great happiness, despite his complete physical prostration.
+Marriage had fully recovered from her neurasthenia, and it was thanks to her care and devotion that Garrett's life was prolonged for another four years, despite his complete physical prostration.

 In June 1904 the Garretts moved to a cottage, Wiverton Acre, near Plympton, Devon.
 Garrett died there on 10 May 1907, and was buried in the churchyard at Brixton, Devon.
 To the last he occasionally wrote, chiefly on South Africa.
-Within a month of his death he contributed to the Standard (12 April) an article on "The Boer in the Saddle", which showed no loss of his old brilliancy and force, although the effort involved in writing it was nearly fatal.
+Within a month of his death he contributed to the Standard (12 April) an article on "The Boer in the Saddle".